dotknyl/knyl-blog/src/pages/blog/set-up-wildcard-ssl-for-godaddy-domain-with-lets-encrypt.md

 pubDate: "Dec 22 2022"
 ---

+**If you have any quesstion, I feel free to suport you, you can comment at the end of page!**

 Let's Encrypt is a free, automated, and open certificate authority brought to you by the nonprofit Internet Security Research Group (ISRG).
 That's why I use this Certificate Authority for my website and other wildcard domains (\*.knyl.me).

 To get a Let’s Encrypt certificate, you’ll need an ACME client software, and most people use [Certbot](https://certbot.eff.org/).